-binByRef Bin a test data set using bins previously created by probability binning a control dataset binRes The result generated by calling teh probBin function on a control dataset. data An object of class flowFrame
+binByRef Bin a test data set using bins previously created by probability binning a control dataset binRes The result generated by calling teh probBin function on a control dataset.

 The bins generated by probability binning a control data set can be applied to a test data set to perfom statistical comparisions by methods such as the Chi-squared test or the probability binning statistic.